Table of Contents

 They subconsciously feel welcomed, and it leaves a great impression.
 Search suggestions need detailed testing on the following points:

-- Ensuring auto-suggestion are activated on every page
+- Are auto-suggestions activated on every page?

 - Do the ideas pop up smoothly and immediately after the user starts typing in search block?

 - Are the suggestions relevant and useful to users?

 - Do the suggestions change dynamically as the keywords increase or decrease?
 The main feature of search suggestions is speed and flawless update.

 - Does every suggested keyword take you to a proper result page?

 Advanced search features are an extension to your search box, which gives multiple options to narrow down the search results.
 These features come handy in product websites.
 Users can select different options like Language, InUrl, Region, File type, Price range, Reading level of results, and so on.
 You need to test various advanced search features like:

 - How is advanced search accessed?
 Is it easy to spot and open?
 And is the process straightforward?

 - Are the different features available in your advanced search sections sufficient?
 If yes, then are they working correctly?